 Live load surcharge is considered when vehicular actions act on the surface of backfill soil at a distance, which equal or less than the wall height from the wall back face.
 Active pressure from uniform surcharge is explained in Figure 2.

 There are various types of surcharge loads such as:

 - Highway surcharges

 - Adjacent footing surcharge

 3. Axial Forces Acting on Retaining Wall

-Overturning resistance on retaining wall is provided by axial loads.
-There are different types of axial load that will be discussed in the following sections:
+Overturning resistance on the retaining wall is provided by axial loads.
+Different types of axial load will be discussed in the following sections:

 a) Vertical loads on the stem